christophstrasen/WorldObserver/docs_internal/drafts/fact_interest.md

 - `radius` may decrease down to: `max( tolerable_i(radius) )`
 - `cooldown` may increase up to: `min( tolerable_i(cooldown) )`

-That is the corrected math for “how far can we degrade this knob without violating anyone’s tolerable bound”.
+That is the corrected math for “how far can we degrade this setting without violating anyone’s tolerable bound”.

 Notes:
 - If a mod only provides a scalar, it is treated as “desired” and the “tolerable” bound is filled in by defaults.